The wildflower meadows of Swaledale

 I knew that in June the wildflower meadows near the village would be reaching maturity, before being harvested.
 That is as much reason as I need to head to Muker.

 There is a pay and display car park at the eastern end of the village.
 However there is also a long lay-by on the road through the village that runs parallel to Straw Beck which is free.

 Having parked in the lay-by I strode past the Farmer’s Arms pub (resisting the temptation), and past the Elizabethan church of St Mary the Virgin (yet again resisting the temptation, although the graveyard of the church is well worth a visit).
 The path heading north out of the village towards Keld leads to the meadows.

 Muker Meadows SSSI

 The meadows themselves are entered through a gate.

 Walkers gate into the wildflower meadows

-There are four wildflower meadows in total near Muker.
+There are four wildflower meadows in total north of Muker.
 The path through them is paved although I’m not sure why.
 Maybe the stones were put in relatively recently to help protect the fauna?
 Maybe the flagstones have been there years?
 Either way they make route-finding a doddle!

 Also in the first meadow there is a sign asking people to stay on the path.
-As some of the flora is so rare every step is being taken to prevent it being damaged.
+As some of the flora are so rare every step is being taken to prevent the plants coming to any harm.